tom-deman/linux-server/README.md

 <br>
 <br>

-And here we are that's bassicaly how I did my Client/Server.
+And here we are, that's bassicaly how I did my Client/Server project.

 🤠🤠🤠